 - Soil samples will be collected continuously from the ground surface to the bottom of the borings using 2-inch diameter split-barrel samplers in accordance with ASTM Method D1586. - Soil samples retrieved from the borehole will be described for: 1) percent recovery; 2) soil type; 3) color; 4) moisture content; 5) density; 6) texture; 7) grain size and shape; 8) consistency; 9) evidence of staining or other chemically-related impacts; and 10) any other relevant observations.
 In addition, soil will be screened with a PID to allow evaluation of the bulk volatile organic concentration of each soil sample.
 Soils will be described in accordance with the USCS and the modified Burmister system.
 This descriptive information will be recorded on a soil boring log form.
 An example of the typical soil boring log form is provided in Appendix D. - Samples for headspace screening samples will be collected.
 A representative portion of each soil sample will be placed in a re-sealable plastic (e.g., Ziploc®) bag filled approximately half full.
 The bag will be labeled with the boring number and interval sampled.
-After allowing the bagged soil to warm, the tip of the sample probe attached to the PID will be inserted into the bag to measure the headspace for organic vapors. - Soil samples for laboratory analysis will be submitted to an approved NYSDOH ELAP-certified laboratory.
-Analyses will be conducted using USEPA methodologies as specified in the Work Assignment Scoping Documents.
-Samples will be managed in accordance with the QAPP. - Soils extracted during the advancement of the hollow stem auger borings will be managed in accordance with Section 2.9. - Drilling equipment will be decontaminated between each boring in accordance with methods specified in Section 2.8. - Decontamination water will be handled in accordance with Section 2.9 - The boring location will be surveyed.
+After allowing the bagged soil to warm, the tip of the sample probe attached to the PID will be inserted into the bag to measure the headspace for organic vapors.

+- Soil samples collected for laboratory analysis will be collected in laboratory-supplies containers according to the QAPP and as described below.
+Samples will be submitted to an approved NYSDOH ELAP-certified laboratory.
+Analyses will be conducted using USEPA methodologies.
+Samples will be managed in accordance with the QAPP.

+- During sampling, volatile organic compound (VOC) samples will be obtained first from the center of the sample and placed in sample containers.
+VOC containers will be filled without headspace.
+The remainder of the interval will be homogenized in a stainless steel mixing bowl and distributed to the appropriate sample jars.
+Samples will be collected in the following order:

+- VOCs

+- PFAS

+- SVOCs

+- Metals

+- Cyanide

+- Soils extracted during the advancement of the hollow stem auger borings will be managed in accordance with Section 2.9.

+- Drilling equipment will be decontaminated between each boring in accordance with methods specified in Section 2.13.

+- Decontamination water will be handled in accordance with the Work Plan.

+- The boring location will be surveyed.